 So, if the statute is indivisible, why we still want a specific plea to 2800.2(b)/three traffic violations?
 The majority of immigrants are unrepresented in removal proceedings, and immigration judges may not be aware of Ramirez-Contreras or, in some cases, of the full workings of the categorical approach.
 They may well look to the person’s record of conviction to see what happened.
 So while a specific plea is not legally necessary, it may help quite a bit in practice.
 To provide more direct help, photograph or photocopy the above legal summary and give a copy to the defendant, a responsible friend or family member, and their immigration advocate, if any.

 Wanton disregard for safety can be demonstrated by three traffic violations, per 2800.2(b).
-That conduct is neither a COV nor a CIMT under current law.
+That conduct is not a CIMT under current law.
 The Ninth Cir held that 2800.2 is not divisible between three traffic offenses and other wanton disregard.
 This means that all 2800.2 convictions must be evaluated based on the ‘three traffic violation’ standard under the categorical approach.

-This is good, because the Supreme Court will consider whether recklessness can be a COV in Borden v.
+This is not a COV because it can be committed by recklessness.
+See Borden v.
 U.S. Even if it does, the three traffic violations should not qualify as a COV.
 See further discussion of COV at PC 207.

 The reason to try to have a specific plea to the three traffic offenses / 2800.2(b) is that, while it is not legally necessary, in practice many judges and officers will not know that the statute is not divisible, and they will rely on the person’s record of conviction, and the person may be unrepresented.